Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 the example above, the array is statically allocated, no heap allocation is involved.

-The elements may be all initialized with the same value:
+The elements may be all initialized with the same value.

+Example:

         typedef t = @[int][3]
         var v:t = @[int](5) // |1…2] is 5